yabeda-rb/yabeda-datadog/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-You can run a dogstats-d instance in a docker container with the following command:
+You can run a Datadog agent in a docker container with the following command:

     $ bin/dev